gafusion/doc/html/src/cgyro/running_cases.rst

   $ cgyro -t nl00

-On the large systems at :doc:`NERSC, ORNL and elsewhere <cgyro_platforms>`, you will need to establish an **interactive queue** to execute the command above.
+On the large systems at NERSC, ORNL and elsewhere, you will need to establish an **interactive queue** to execute the command above.
 The result should be diagnostics printed to the screen plus a few output files.
 Pay attention to the file ``out.cgyro.mpi``.
 This shows the acceptable number of MPI tasks.

 Batch submission
 ----------------